-- In medium bowl use a mixer to beat eggs, half and half, pepper and sugar.
+- In a medium bowl, use a mixer to beat eggs, half and half, pepper and sugar.
 Or, you can use your Nutribullet to mix these ingredients.
-That's what I prefer to do, it's much easier!
+That's what I prefer to do—it's much easier!

 - Bake 35 to 40 minutes or until edge is golden brown and center is set.

 When baking quiche, I like to use a dish like this one that has the fluted edges.
 It makes it much easier to crimp the edges of your quiche crust.

 One large egg provides approximately 6 grams of protein.
 Protein is found in a variety of foods, including:

 - Grains and vegetables (these generally provide less protein than is found in other sources)

 - Meats and poultry